ibm-cloud-docs/openwhisk/namespaces.md

 ### How do I see the {{site.data.keyword.openwhisk_short}} entities in my namespace?

-You can see a list of your {{site.data.keyword.openwhisk_short}} entities by running the [`namespace get` command](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_get).
+You can see a list of your {{site.data.keyword.openwhisk_short}} entities by running the [`namespace get`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_get) command.
 Replace `<namespace_name>` or `<namespace_id>` with the name or ID of your namespace.

-**Example**
 ```
 ibmcloud fn namespace get <namespace_name> or <namespace_id>
 ```
 {: pre}

+## Creating an IAM-based namespace
+{: #create_iam_namespace}

+You can create an IAM-managed namespace as part of a resource group and manage access policies for your resources by targeting the resource group when a namespace is created.
+If you have other users that require access to your namespace, or if you want to access other resources from your namespace's actions, be sure that you set IAM policies after your namespace is created.
+{: shortdesc}

-## Creating an IAM-based namespace in the UI
+### Creating an IAM-based namespace from the UI
 {: #create_iam_ui}

+Create your IAM-based namespace by using the UI.
+{: shortdesc}

-1. In the [{{site.data.keyword.openwhisk_short}} console ](https://cloud.ibm.com/openwhisk){: external}, click the namespace drop-down menu.
+1. In the [{{site.data.keyword.openwhisk_short}} UI](https://cloud.ibm.com/openwhisk){: external}, click the namespace drop-down menu.

 2. Click **Create Namespace**.

-3. Enter a display name for the namespace and a short description, such as the kinds of actions or packages that you plan to create in this namespace.
+3. Enter a display name for the namespace and a short description, such as the actions or packages that you plan to create in this namespace.

-4. Choose the resource group where you want to create the namespace and a location to deploy the namespace resource into.
+4. Choose the resource group where you want to create the namespace and a location to deploy the namespace resource.

 5. Click **Create**.

-6. To view the service instance for the namespace resource, go to your [{{site.data.keyword.cloud_notm}} dashboard ](https://cloud.ibm.com/resources){: external} and find your namespace name in the **Functions Namespaces** pane.
+6. To view the service instance for the namespace resource, go to your [{{site.data.keyword.cloud_notm}} dashboard ](https://cloud.ibm.com/resources){: external} and find your namespace name in **Functions Namespaces**.

-If you need to, you can update the name or description of the namespace on the **Namespace Settings** page in the {{site.data.keyword.openwhisk_short}} console.
+You can update the name or description of the namespace from the **Namespace Settings** page in the {{site.data.keyword.openwhisk_short}} UI.

 ## Creating an IAM-based namespace with the CLI
 {: #namespaces_create}

-You can create an IAM-managed namespace as part of a resource group and manage access policies for your resources by targeting the resource group when a namespace is created.
-If you have other users that require access to your namespace, or if you want to access other resources from your namespace's actions, be sure that you set IAM policies after your namespace is created.
+You can create an IAM-managed namespace with the CLI.
 {: shortdesc}

 1. Target the resource group where you want to create the namespace.
 If you haven't created a [resource group](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_group_create) yet, you can target the `default` group.